Write For Us

 Devyn Deeter is a junior at Metropolitan State University of Denver majoring in political science, with a minor in legal studies.
 She is an editor and political commentator for The Metropolitan and hosts a radio show, Politically Direct with Devyn Deeter.
 As a sophomore she founded the MSU Denver Conservatives and continues to serve as president.
 She also writes for Campus Reform and The College Conservative.

 Samantha Figueroa studies pre-law and journalism at SUNY-Purchase.
 She previously graduated from SUNY-Broome as a certified paralegal.
 A freelance writer/blogger focused on advocating women’s rights, Samantha has also been published in literary magazine Breaking Ground for her creative writing.

-College Fix contributor Lauren Fox is a sophomore at the University of Notre Dame.
-She is majoring in the Program of Liberal Studies and minoring in Journalism, Ethics, and Democracy.
+College Fix contributor Lauren Fox is a junior at the University of Notre Dame.
+She is majoring in the Program of Liberal Studies and minoring in Journalism, Ethics and Democracy.
 On campus, Lauren sings in an a cappella women’s group, works for the intramural sports program, and volunteers at a local middle school Junior Great Books program.
 In the summer of 2017 she covered breaking news for The Dallas Morning News.
 Her favorite authors are Kurt Vonnegut and George Saunders.